 The lives of Dr. Martin Luther King Jr. or Mahatma Ghandi come to mind.
-They both spoke freely of the value of forgiveness as a peaceful act of meeting abuse head-on and they took peace-loving action, while persuading others to do the same, that they both understood may well cost them their lives.
+They both spoke freely of the value of forgiveness as a peaceful act of meeting abuse head-on.
+They each took peace-loving action, practicing all the way non-violence.
+While persuading others to do the same, they both understood their challenges towards the systems in their societies that were standing in humanity's way, may well cost them their lives.

-Studies in well-being and psychological health teach us, time and again, that one of the keys to recovery is for us to learn to develop habits of gratitude for life.
-In recovery we are tasked to find compassion for ourselves, to find the ability to forgive all that trauma has infused into our being, and to let go of past hurts.
+Studies in well-being and psychological health teach time and again that one of the keys to recovery is for us to learn to develop habits of gratitude for life itself.

-In recovery, when we choose seeking a return to the sense of wellness and wholeness that we have so tragically lost, we want to rise from the ashes of all the tragedy and build new lives.
+In recovery, when we choose seeking a return to the sense of wellness and wholeness that we have so tragically lost (this is shared by many) we want to rise from the ashes of all the tragedy and build new lives.
 We desperately want to find joy again.
 We want life and we want most of all to feel like we are living again.

-Joseph Campbell, who studied human nature in his life-long commitment to understanding the myths of mankind, in an episode with Bill Moyers, The Power of Myth, spoke to the ideal we seek as we wade through the process of recovery from personal trauma that also resonates well to describe the quest for a meaning in life that is the biggest part of our general, human condition and spiritual journey:
+Joseph Campbell, who studied human nature in his life-long commitment to understanding the myths of mankind, in an episode with Bill Moyers, The Power of Myth, spoke to the ideal we seek as we wade through the process of recovery from personal trauma.
+That also resonates to me well to describe the quest for a meaning in life that is the biggest part of our general, human condition and spiritual journey:

 "People say that what we're all seeking is a meaning for life.
 I don't think that's what we're really seeking.
 I think what we're seeking is an experience of being alive, so that our life experiences on the purely physical plane will have resonance within our own innermost being and reality, so that we actually feel the rapture of being alive.
 That's what it's all finally about".
 (The Power of Myth, Episode 2, Chapter 4).

-Without finding some way to forgive others, and most importantly ourselves, full recovery through our experience of trauma will always seem to be that single-step out of reach.
-Forgive the unforgivable?
-This seems so impossible to imagine.
-Another human model of forgiveness for us to consider, is Nelson Mandela.
+Without finding some way to forgive others, and most importantly ourselves, full recovery through our experience of trauma, I'm told by those helping me, might always seem to be that single-step out of reach.

 Mandela, the father of freedom in South Africa, after spending years in prison, dedicated his life to the overthrow of suffering that his people endured under the tyranny of an apartheid regime.
 Mandela, upon his release from twenty-seven years behind bars, came to a personal understanding of the power that resentment can hold over our weary heads.